horenbergerb/FriendSimulator/README.md

 1) Use Discord Chat Exporter to scrape DMs.
 Make sure to scrape them into a CSV file.
 2) Open *dm_parser.py* and set the *input_filename* variable to the CSV's filename.
 Take note of the "output_filename"
 3) Run *dm_parser.py* and verify the outputs have been produced.
-The outputs are two txt files which GPT2 will train and test on.
+The outputs are three txt files.
+GPT2 will train and test on two of these.
+The third file holds usernames and is also needed for the training program.
 The train/test ratio for the logs is 95/5 because I'm a bad scientist.

 Remember that scraping Discord DMs is against the Discord terms of service, so this is a hypothetical procedure.